dboeckli/camel-first/README.md

 # Spring Boot 6 Template Project

+## TODO: ADAPAT AND ADD PDF FROM DOC FOLDER

 ## Introduction
 This project serves as a template for Spring Boot 6 applications.
 It provides a solid foundation for quickly starting new Spring Boot projects with pre-configured settings and best practices.